 Assalamu alaikum warahmatullahi wabarakatuhu!

-As a muslims, we pay zakah.
+As Muslims, we pay zakah.
 At the same time, we should know the wisdom behind it.
-Zakah has being legislated by Allah (swt).
+Zakah has been legislated by Allah (swt).
 It is important to note that zakah is fruitful for a sound economy.
-Many Economies such as Indian economy has many serious issues like poverty, unemployment and unequal distribution of wealth.
-There is a wide gap between rich and poor(especially in capitalist economy).
-In such a kind of situation, zakah system seems to be a problem solver.
+Many Economies such as the Indian economy has many serious issues like poverty, unemployment and unequal distribution of wealth.
+There is a wide gap between rich and poor(especially in the capitalist economy).
+In such a kind of situation, the zakah system seems to be a problem solver.
 The zakah system improves our economic and social conditions.
 But, how?
-In this Article, We will learn about it in sha Allah!
-As a human being, we have little knowledge.
-Allah said in Quran:
+In this article, We will learn about it in sha Allah!
+As human being, we have little knowledge.
+Allah said in the Quran:

 “And mankind have not been given of knowledge except a little.”(17:85)